Why Some Young People Fear Social Isolation More Than COVID-19

 Audrey's psychological struggles landed her in mental health treatment last fall.
 There, she says, the coping skills she learned gave her perspective on quarantine: "I know all about how seeing friends and seeing people outside — and social interaction — is vital for survival."

-There is a simmering tension between young people's desire to gather socially, and the growing threat from the novel coronavirus in the United States.
-The virus is infecting more people in their teens and 20s than earlier in the pandemic, and that's contributing to outbreaks, especially in states in the South and West.
+There is a simmering tension between young people's desire to gather socially, and the growing threat from the coronavirus in the United States.
+The virus is now infecting more people in their teens and 20s than it had earlier in the pandemic, and that's contributing to outbreaks, especially in states in the South and West.
 As a result, public health officials are imploring young adults to limit social contact and take precautions to help protect their more vulnerable elders.
 But many young people see continued social isolation as a much greater risk than COVID-19 to their own mental health.

 It's not that Audrey isn't worried about the pandemic; in fact, confirmed cases of the coronavirus are spiking in her hometown of Charlotte, N.C.
-So Audrey wears masks, washes her hands, and stays 6 feet from friends.
+So Audrey wears masks, washes her hands and stays 6 feet from friends.
 But for her generation, she says, infection isn't the primary threat.

 "A lot of people are calling attention to coronavirus because it's right in front of us," she says.
 "But at the same time, teens' depression rate — it's a silent threat."